 As mentioned above, the “responsive marketing” process connects to both students and their parents.
 That’s because many students—at 55 percent—consider their parents as being strongly influential in helping them decide on which path to pursue when making their choices of which college to attend.

 Reminder: Focus on the student first (and the college second)

-As with any type of promoting, it is almost instinctive to focus on what the brand has to offer before how it may benefit the intended customer.
+As with any type of promoting, it is almost instinctive to focus on what the brand has to offer over how it may benefit the intended customer.
 College admission recruiters who were mindful enough to reverse this equation and focus primarily on the student witnessed a 50 percent increase in response rates.

 Online college presence should be mobile-friendly